EmNudge/site/src/pages/notes/terminal-links.md

 <span></span>
 </div>

-Yeah, I had no idea that middle bit was CLIckable either!
+Yeah, I had no idea that middle bit was clickable either!

 # Comparing Terminals

-Many terminals either don't highlight this behavior or don't make it CLIckable at all.
+Many terminals either don't highlight this behavior or don't make it clickable at all.
 I went through a couple.

 These are the terminals with default settings.
 It's possible they contain some secret toggle which I didn't have time to find.

 ## Disappointments

-Terminal.app, [Hyper](https://hyper.is/), and [Warp](https://www.warp.dev/) all do not display special formatting and do not let you CLIck these links.
+Terminal.app, [Hyper](https://hyper.is/), and [Warp](https://www.warp.dev/) all do not display special formatting and do not let you click these links.
 Nothing breaks - it just appears as regular text.

 ## Passable

-Then some terminals like [Wezterm](https://wezfurlong.org/wezterm/index.html), [Alacritty](https://alacritty.org), and [Kitty](https://sw.kovidgoyal.net/kitty/) let you CLIck the link!
+Then some terminals like [Wezterm](https://wezfurlong.org/wezterm/index.html), [Alacritty](https://alacritty.org), and [Kitty](https://sw.kovidgoyal.net/kitty/) let you click the link!
-They display an underline when you hover over the CLIckable text, but not before.
+They display an underline when you hover over the clickable text, but not before.
 This makes discovery a bit difficult, but at least it works!

 ![kitty link while hovering](https://assets.emnudge.com/kitty_link.png)